6DammK9/nai-anime-pure-negative-prompt/ch06/gallery.md

 ![xyz_grid-0074-2976205023-5120-1343-6-48-20250309222606.jpg](./img/xyz_grid-0074-2976205023-5120-1343-6-48-20250309222606.jpg)

-- The model will "forget too many things and confused" in the first 160k images (160k over 12.4M), just be patient.
+- The model will "forget too many things and confused" in the first 160k images (160k over 12.4M, 10k steps), just be patient.
 If you are in panic mode, adjust prompt weights (mine is always very light), and even keep prompt `car, wrc` for sanity check.
 Notice that it is only valid for testing if the model is already broken.
 The training may not be effective.

 - Suprisingly, some images drifts towards 215c's preferred content.
 Maybe it is an illusion that it is drifting towards SDXL 1.0 content actulally.